Remes-Abogados/REMES-AI-and-Law-research-i2022-2026/README.md

 6. Public Information related to Legal Informatics, AI and Law and Legal Edu-cation (2026) in Public Universities of Mexico.
 7. TFCA Court Statistics Report (March 1-31, 2024).
 8. APPENDIX A (case law “overcoming the generational gap” (superar la brecha generacional), with the answers from the students.
-9. APPENDIX B Database of AI and Law Legal Informatics 2026 PNT peti-tions.
+9. APPENDIX B Database of AI and Law Legal Informatics 2026 PNT petitions (Part 1 to Part 7, and Excel File consolitaded).
 10. APPENDIX C Database of Tech-Transfer 2022-2023 PNT petitions.
 11. APPENDIX D Database of Professors Positions and paid jobs in University of Veracruz PNT petitions (2024).
 12. APPENDIX E Letter to Mexican Senate (AI Commission), Feb 6th, 2026.